How do I know if Oxbow Academy is appropriate for my son?

 Will my son learn more “bad” or inappropriate behavior from the other boys?

-Oxbow Academy provides a positive environment where strong boundaries are maintained.
+Oxbow Academy provides a positive environment where we maintain strong boundaries.
 Our culture promotes safety and accountability.
 Students who are more advanced in their clinical work take a leading role in providing positive mentoring for newer students.
 Oxbow Academy provides an open and honest culture where students can discuss their issues without fear of rejection by their peers or therapists.
 Because of that, there is less likelihood of negative acting out.
 Students hold each other accountable for their behaviors and help each other stay focused on treatment progress.

 What steps should I take to make my home safe for my other children?

 The first step is developing an open and honest dialogue with your children.
-Help your children understand what boundaries are expected in the home.
-It is also very important that parents have as much control as possible over the computers and other electronic devices in the home to ensure that inappropriate information is not being accessed or viewed.
+Help your children understand what boundaries your family should expect at home.
+It is also important that parents have as much control as possible over the computers and other electronic devices in the home to ensure that their children do not view inappropriate information.

 Why does my son need a “sex-specific” program?